Flattery I hope to deserve on the Rush Limbaugh show.

 There has been some presidential buzz about him.

-John McCormick has the following in the weekly standard blog.
+John McCormick has the following in the Weekly Standard blog.

 This morning at the Heritage Foundation in Washington, Indiana Governor Mitch Daniels met with a group of mostly conservative journalists.

-Uh there's been a lot of buzz among conservatives about a potential Daniels presidential bid.
+There's been a lot of buzz among conservatives about a potential Daniels presidential bid.

 And this morning, Daniels, who's more comfortable rattling off facts and figures and campaign slogans, fueled speculation that he may run by suggesting a new motto to challenge President Obama.